 Set in 1970, a watershed moment in American History, A Catalog of Birds tells the story of the Flynn family and the devastating impact of the Vietnam War.
 At the heart of the novel is the relationship between siblings Nell and Billy Flynn.
 Nell excels academically and is headed to college and a career in science.
 Billy, a passionate artist, enlists as a pilot to fulfill his lifelong dream of flying.
 He is the only survivor when his helicopter is shot down.
 When he returns home his wounds limit his ability to sketch or even hold a pencil.
 As Billy struggles to regain the life he once had, Nell and their family will have to do all that's possible to save him.

 Lyrical and affecting, Laura Harrington has written an artful family drama about innocence lost and wounds that may never be healed.
 This is a tale of forgiveness: of ourselves, of those we love best.
 Illuminated by grief and desire, the novel is full of spirit, wonder and the possibilities of the future.

-Laura Harrington, award winning playwright lyricist and librettist, has written dozens of plays, musicals, and operas, which have been produced in venues ranging from Off-Broadway to the Houston Grand Opera.
+Laura Harrington has written dozens of plays, musicals, and operas, which have been produced in venues ranging from Off-Broadway to the Houston Grand Opera.
 Harrington has twice won both the Massachusetts Cultural Council Award in playwriting and the Clauder Competition for best new play in New England.
 Laura teaches playwriting at MIT where she was awarded the 2009 Levitan Prize.
-Alice Bliss, her first novel, widely acclaimed in print and online, won the 2012 Massachusetts Book Award in Fiction.
-Alice Bliss has also been published in the UK, Italy and Denmark.
+Alice Bliss, her first novel, won the 2012 Massachusetts Book Award in Fiction.